w3c/wot/testfest/2019-02-princeton/README.md

         }
     },
 ```
-will generate a request to read this property as well as write with a value like `"lorem"`.
+will be used to generate a request to read this property as well as write with a value like `"lorem"`.
 A response that is not a string will be documented as an error in the testing report.
 More information can be found [here](#wot-test-bench).